Regularized Optimal Transport is Ground Cost Adversarial: Ground Cost Adversarial Optimal Transport

 is in fact verified for any $F:\MXX\to\Rinf$ since $F \geq F^{**}$ is always verified. \end{remark}

 The supremum in equation~\eqref{eqn:adversarial:Wf_is_adv} is not necessarily attained.
 Under some regularity assumption on $F$, we show that the supremum is attained and relate the optimal couplings and the optimal ground costs: \begin{proposition} Let $\mu, \nu \in \PX$ and $F \in \FM(\mu,\nu)$.
 Suppose that $F$ is Fréchet-differentiable on $\Pi(\mu,\nu)$.
 Then the supremum in~\eqref{eqn:adversarial:Wf_is_adv} is attained at $\opt{c} = \nabla F(\opt{\pi})$ where $\opt{\pi}$ is any minimizer of~\eqref{eqn:adversarial:Wf}.
 Conversely, suppose $F^*$ is Fréchet-differentiable everywhere.
-If $\opt{c}$ is the unique maximizer in~\eqref{eqn:adversarial:Wf_is_adv}, then $\opt{\pi} = \nabla F^*(\opt{c})$ is a minimizer of~\eqref{eqn:adversarial:Wf}. \end{proposition} In section~\ref{sec:properties}, we will further characterize $\opt{c}$ for a class of functions $F \in \FM$.
-See a proof in appendix.
+If $\opt{c}$ is the unique maximizer in~\eqref{eqn:adversarial:Wf_is_adv}, then $\opt{\pi} = \nabla F^*(\opt{c})$ is a minimizer of~\eqref{eqn:adversarial:Wf}. \end{proposition} See a proof in appendix.
+In section~\ref{sec:properties}, we will further characterize $\opt{c}$ for a certain class of functions $F \in \FM$.

 One interesting particular case of Theorem~\ref{adversarial:thm:Wf_is_adv} is when the convex cost $\pi \mapsto F(\pi)$ is a convex regularization of the classical linear optimal transport: \begin{corollary} Let $c_0 \in \CXX$, $\mu,\nu \in \PX$.
 Let $\epsilon > 0$ and $R \in \FM(\mu,\nu)$.
 Then: